yitznewton/yitznewton.github.io/_posts/2014-10-22-decoupling-domain-in-angular.md

-The domain code should be the most core part of the application; in theory, it could exist as part of a Node.js application on a server, or a hypothetical Android.js application where Angular would not be used.
+The domain code should be the most core part of the application; in theory, it could exist as part of a Node.js application on a server, or a hypothetical Android.js (?) application, where Angular would not be used.
 By introducing Angular into your code, you are preventing yourself from ever using it outside of an Angular application, in case Angular should ever die, or Ember.js introduce some killer feature that you want to leverage.